jcramem/Election_Analysis/README.md

 ## Project Overview

-Asked to complete an audit of a recent electon, specifically to:
+The goal of this project is to determine the feasibility of automating the audit process for elections using Python.
+If successful, this process can be applied to other elections going forward.
+In particular, the audit will show the following:
 1. The total number of votes cast.
 2. A complete list of candidates who received votes.
-3. The total number of votes for each candidate.
+3. The number and percentage of votes for each candidate, total and by county.
-4. The percentage of votes for each candidate.
+4. The county with the largest turnout.
-5. The winner of the election based on the vote.
+5. The winner of the election.

 ## Resources